nvpham12/Financial-News-Sentiment-Analysis/README.md

 <img width="1000" height="600" alt="word_count_dist_cleaned" src="https://github.com/user-attachments/assets/4629f6ff-6c1e-4051-96c0-67b1f61822c5" />

 - After cleaning the text and removing stopwords, the boxes for each sentiment are now lower.
-- The previous pattern of positive > negative > neutral in word count is observed again.
+- The previous pattern of positive > negative > neutral sentiment in word count is observed again.
-- Skew seems to become more obvious for positive and negative sentiment (the median line is closer to the bottom of the box).
+- Skew is more obvious for positive and negative sentiment (the median line is closer to the bottom of the box).
 - For neutral sentiment, the median line approaches the middle of the box indicating reduced skew.
 - The box for positive sentiment appears larger indicating wider spread in word count.